Time reversal of Volterra processes driven stochastic differential equation: Malliavin calculus and time reversal

-According to Theorem \ref{thm:strato_integrable}, we have proved (\ref{eq:9}). \end{proof} \begin{rem} Note that at a formal level, we could have an easy proof of this theorem.
-For instance, consider the Levy fBm, a simple computations shows that $\VV=I^{H-1/2}_{0^+}$ for any $T.$ Thus, we are led to compute $\trace(I^{H-1/2}_{0^+}\n u)$.
+\begin{rem} Note that at a formal level, we could have an easy proof of this theorem.
+For instance, consider the L\'evy fBm, a simple computations shows that $\VV=I^{H-1/2}_{0^+}$ for any $T.$ Thus, we are led to compute $\trace(I^{H-1/2}_{0^+}\n u)$.
 If we had sufficient regularity, we could write

 since $\n_s u(r)=0$ for $s>r$ for $u$ adapted.
 Obviously, there are many flaws in these lines of proof: The operator $I^{H-1/2}_{0^+}\n u$ is not regular enough for such an expression of the trace to be true.
 Even more, there is absolutely no reason for $\VV\n u$ to be a kernel operator so we can't hope such a formula.
 These are the reasons that we need to work with operators and not with kernels. \end{rem}